GK-WiFi Add-on Kit

-The GK-WiFi kit uses an included ESP8266 SOC for WiFi connectivity and processing.
-The board connects directly into your kit's FTDI port and reads the serial data (CPM, Dose, Vcc).
+The kit uses an ESP8266 SOC for WiFi connectivity and processing.
+The board connects directly into your kit's FTDI port and reads the serial data (CPM, Dose, Vcc). coming from the kit.
 It then connects via WiFi to the sites you specify in the software and sends those readings.
 Three status LEDs show network down, data available, and send OK.

 An I2C OLED display can also be added.
 The software supports it to display the connection status, or it can be used for other developments.